tbvanderwoude/grid_pathfinding/README.md

 See [examples](examples/) for finding paths with multiple goals and generating waypoints instead of full paths.

 ### Goal of crate
-The long-term goal of this crate is to provide a fast pathfinding implementation for grids as well as support for features like multi-tile pathfinding and [multi-agent pathfinding](https://en.wikipedia.org/wiki/Multi-agent_pathfinding).
+The long-term goal of this crate is to provide a fast off-the-shelf pathfinding implementation for grids.